 Students who wish to register for an individual postgraduate module for the purpose of continuing professional development (CPD) will not be registered on the programme.
 However, accrued CPD credits can normally be transferred into the programme for a formal award.
 Application for accreditation of credits from other Higher Education Institutions can also be considered, up to a maximum of 60 credits for the MSc.

-Please note, this programme is currently only available to apply to as an MSc.
-However, we are exploring the option of making it available as a PGDip and PGCert.
-If you would like to be informed if it made available as a PGDip or PGCert, please email firstname.lastname@example.org.
+This programme is available to apply to as an MSc.
+It is also available as a PGDip and PGCert.
+If you would like further information, please email email@example.com.

 Why School of Medicine?

 The School's well-known for its innovative curriculum and high quality teaching.
 This was recognised when we were made a Centre for Excellence in Teaching and Learning.
 Whether you want to develop a specialism or achieve your career goals we have the answer, with our wide choice of postgraduate programmes.
 Here you'll gain the very latest knowledge and skills, under the guidance of academic staff who are all active researchers.